wp-plugins/thinktwit/readme.txt

 = How can I style ThinkTwit? =

 ThinkTwit uses the widget API so should be styled correctly by your theme.
-It has some default CSS but you may, however, wish to make minor
+It has some default CSS but you may, however, wish to turn this off (in the ThinkTwit Settings) and add your own.
-CSS changes which will override this.
 If so you should find the following information handy:

 * ThinkTwit essentially outputs tweets as a list
 * The list container can be accessed using `ol.thinkTwitTweets`